Second booster vaccine available to over 65s and immunocompromised in Carlow

-Those aged over 65 years and over and people over 12 with weaker immune systems in Carlow and across Ireland will be able to receive a second Covid-19 booster vaccine from today.
+Those aged over 65 years and over and people over 12 with weaker immune systems in Carlow and across Ireland will be able to receive a second Covid-19 booster vaccine.

 According to the HSE, a second booster vaccine is now recommended for some people who are at higher risk from serious COVID-19 illness.